Which of the following best describes the focus of Anatomy and Ph... | Channels for Pearson+

 1

+Begin by understanding the scope of Anatomy and Physiology.
+It is a branch of biology that focuses on the human body.

-Understand that 'Anatomy' refers to the study of the structure of body parts and their relationships to one another.
+Anatomy refers to the study of the structure of the body, including organs, tissues, and cells.

-Recognize that 'Physiology' involves the study of the function of the body parts and how they work together to sustain life.
+Physiology involves the study of the function of these structures, explaining how they work individually and together to sustain life.

-Eliminate options that do not relate to the structure or function of the human body, such as economic growth or psychological development.
+Consider the options provided: celestial bodies, Earth's surface, human body, and Earth's atmosphere.
+Only one aligns with the study of human structure and function.

-Conclude that the focus of Anatomy and Physiology is the study of the structure and function of the human body, as it encompasses both the physical form and the biological processes.
+Recognize that the correct focus of Anatomy and Physiology is the study of the structure and function of the human body, distinguishing it from other scientific fields.

 Related Videos